 Step 5: Clean the Application Files related to Spotify (Note: This step is not recommended if you want to keep a copy of your Spotify records).
 Just search “~/Library/Application Support” to find the “Spotify” folder and drag it to Trash.

 That’s it.
 Manually uninstalling Spotify and cleaning up its associated files is a bit time-consuming.
 If you prefer a quicker way, we recommend the method below.

-First off, it’s worth noting that CleanMyMac X isn’t freeware.
+There are quite some Mac cleaner apps out there, and we recommend CleanMyMac X for this purpose.
+Note that it isn’t freeware.
 However, you can use the trial version to remove Spotify or other apps for free as long as the total file size is less than 500 MB.

-Step 1: Download CleanMyMac X (the latest version) and install the app on your Mac.
+Step 1: Download CleanMyMac X and install the app on your Mac.
 Launch CleanMyMac.
 Then, select “Uninstaller”, find “Spotify”, and select its associated files for removal.

 Step 2: Hit the “Uninstall” button at the bottom.
 Done!
 In my case, 315.9 MB files related to Spotify were removed completely.

 Once you’ve completely uninstalled Spotify and its associated files from your PC or Mac, it’s quite easy to reinstall the app.